aristides1000/basic-html-page-structure/README.md

 ## Acknowledgments

-Ariel Camus CEO Microverse - For letting us start this journey Google - For letting us find crucial information in order to create this project
+Ariel Camus CEO Microverse, for letting us start this journey Google, for letting us find crucial information in order to create this project

 ## 📝 License